Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 Graphite and statsd are great tools, but there's some things to watch out for.
 When setting them up, make sure you configure graphite and statsd to play well together.
-Make sure to set your roll-up functions and data retentions properly, and whichever statsd version you decide to use, make sure it flushes at the same interval as your graphite schema's. see https://github.com/etsy/statsd/blob/master/docs/graphite.md for more details.
+Make sure to set your roll-up functions and data retentions properly, and whichever statsd version you decide to use, make sure it flushes at the same interval as your graphite schema's. see <a href="https://github.com/etsy/statsd/blob/master/docs/graphite.md">this</a> for more details.